-Snorlax is one of the best Defenders in Pokemon Unite, and can block anything with the right moveset and items.
-Here is the best Snorlax build in the Switch and mobile MOBA.
+Snorlax is one of the best Defenders in Pokemon Unite who can block anything with the right moveset and items.
+Here’s the best Snorlax build in the Switch and mobile MOBA.

 In Pokemon Unite, the Defender class gives players a set of tanky characters to block opponents from scoring.
 Snorlax has already risen to the top as one of the best in the role as its powerful attacks and shield make it a must for any team.